mpbialoszewski/blog/README.md

 ##### *Use Case Document should follow specific sections:*
 * Typical users - where we should think about for who is that application designed for because every different group will have different needs.
 What we can learn is that some of the products do not have multiple types of users.
 They do however contain one type as we can read in QA.04 section 3.1 :
- *For some applications, e.g. many games, there is only one real type of user.
+ >For some applications, e.g. many games, there is only one real type of user.
 Think of Pokemon Go for example.
-In that case, this section is likely to be very short, but for other applications it is very important to identify the needs of all of the types of users.*
+In that case, this section is likely to be very short, but for other applications it is very important to identify the needs of all of the types of users.

 * Use cases - list all of the tasks (including description to them)  that the user might want to do within the app.
 Basically it means that we need to describe what the user want to do step by step and how it should be performed
 * Error conditions - we need to think forward and imagine what can go wrong within the app, how to prevent certain bugs/ errors from happening and diagnose them early.
 What if the user would like to do action (A) but he cannot interact with button (B) ?

+I've spent approximately 30 mins over that section

 ##### *Online presentation:*